 Options In Long Term Care

-When asked about their preference for receiving care, most elderly persons answer, "What I would really like to do is to stay right here."
-The person's own home represents security and independence to most Americans.
-Most housing, however, is designed for the young, active and mobile person.
-To live at home, one must be able to drive, go shopping, cook and do household chores.
-Many people lose one or more of these abilities as they grow older.
+When asked about their preference for receiving care, most elderly persons answer, “What I would really like to do is to stay on my own home.”
+The person’s own home represents security, familiarity and independence.
+To live at home, one must be able to perform the activities of daily living which includes personal care (toileting, bathing, ambulating, taking own medications, etc.) as well as the ability to drive a car, go shopping, cook, manage finances and do household chores.
+Many people lose one or more of these abilities as they grow older and may require the assistance of someone to be able to safety live in their own home setting.